 The most contentious subject!
 Put your trust on someone who is going to make the best out of any budget.

 Always have a figure in mind- review the numbers and know your limits, this gets you the most out of the services.
 It’s also important to realize that with design, like sushi, you probably would have to pay a little more and actually enjoy it.
+For paying get loans for bad credit no guarantor no fees instant decision.

 How do you want your rooms to be?
 How much space do you want to allocate for each?
 And so on.
 Keep in mind the spaces and how connected each are via an open plan; this gives you a better idea of what to expect visually.
 Also know how well your designer uses up the space while they design it.